rahulS9587/BungeeTech---Assignment-/README.md

 # movies-app
  I have created a simple React app that fetches movie data from the OMDb API.
 Users can search for movies, view details like ratings, release year, and box office collections, and save favorites.
 Built with Tailwind CSS for styling, it offers basic sorting and responsive design.

---Here in this  project i am using the OMDB API for fetching movie data. http://www.omdbapi.com/?i=tt3896198&apikey=6ea1ea55 in the code with my own API key.
+Here in this  project i am using the OMDB API for fetching movie data. http://www.omdbapi.com/?i=tt3896198&apikey=6ea1ea55 in the code with my own API key.

 ## Components